 Making the Local Business Case for Adopting Circular Economy Approaches

-Join Chemonics International and the USAID Bureau for Humanitarian Assistance (BHA) on Tuesday, November 29, 2022, at 9:00 a.m.
-EST to learn about market-based approaches for engaging the private sector in waste management, including lessons learned in supporting businesses to transition practices and services and specific ways that the circular economy can contribute to USAID’s localization priorities.
+Chemonics International and the USAID Bureau for Humanitarian Assistance (BHA) held a webinar on Tuesday, November 29, 2022 to learn about market-based approaches for engaging the private sector in waste management, including lessons learned in supporting businesses to transition practices and services and specific ways that the circular economy can contribute to USAID’s localization priorities.

-During the webinar, speakers will share successful models of how development programming and humanitarian practitioners can make the business case to local private sector actors for adopting circular economy approaches.
-BHA representatives will share practical market-based approaches applied in humanitarian assistance through the multilateral Joint Initiative on Sustainable Humanitarian Packaging Waste Management, such as a circular economy private sector landscape assessment in East Africa.
-The USAID Recycling in Jordan Activity team will present on its market systems approach in development programming to working with the private sector from both the supply and demand perspective to increase recycling competitiveness in Jordan.
+During the webinar, speakers shared successful models of how development programming and humanitarian practitioners can make the business case to local private sector actors for adopting circular economy approaches.
+BHA representatives shared practical market-based approaches applied in humanitarian assistance through the multilateral Joint Initiative on Sustainable Humanitarian Packaging Waste Management, such as a circular economy private sector landscape assessment in East Africa.
+The USAID Recycling in Jordan Activity team presented on its market systems approach in development programming to working with the private sector from both the supply and demand perspective to increase recycling competitiveness in Jordan.

 Liz Keller, Senior Specialist, Economic Growth and Trade, Chemonics International